 Dean Schaber guided the school through its emergence as a first-class law school for 34 years.
 In 1964, Schaber won accreditation by the Committee of Bar Examiners for the state of California.
 He recruited top-notch faculty, such as Supreme Court Justice Anthony M. Kennedy, who taught constitutional law on the Sacramento campus from 1965-1988.

 Emergence of McGeorge as a National Law School

 McGeorge was accredited by the American Bar Association in 1968, paving the way for its rise to national prominence.
 In 1983 McGeorge became a member school in the Order of the Coif, the ABA's highest acknowledgement of academic excellence that 81 of 199 of its member schools have established.

 In 1972, the McGeorge Institute for Administrative Justice was created to meet a critical need for the California Department of Social Welfare.
 The institute, unique for a law school campus, has built a national reputation as a leading consultant on administrative hearing practices over the past 40 years.
 The IAJ contracts with state and federal agencies to design hearing procedures and management systems.
 It also trains administrative hearing officers, investigators and other personnel.
-One of its long-time major clients is the Social Security Administration, which annually sends hearing officers from all over the country to the McGeorge campus for 10-day training programs.

 In 1984, the Victims of Crime Center was established on the McGeorge campus.
 This center provides a statewide, free service to crime victims.
 McGeorge students, under attorney supervision, provide information and referral to victims, their families, victim service providers, and victim advocates through the 1-800-VICTIMS toll-free number.